Court Rules Cops Can’t Stop-and-Frisk You For Carrying A Gun

 Can police stop and frisk someone just for carrying a gun?

-No, according to a federal court ruling.
-Police cannot stop and frisk individuals solely based on the suspicion of carrying a firearm.
-There must be accompanying suspicious activity or evidence of law-breaking to justify such an action.
+No, according to a ruling by the Fifth Circuit Court of Appeals.
+Police cannot stop-and-frisk an individual solely based on the suspicion of carrying a firearm.
+There must be additional suspicious activity or evidence of law-breaking to establish reasonable suspicion.

-What was the significance of the United States v.
-Wilson case?
+What is the significance of the United States v.
+Wilson ruling?

-The United States v.
-Wilson case, decided by the Fifth Circuit Court of Appeals, established that exercising the Second Amendment right to carry a firearm does not, by itself, create reasonable suspicion for a search or stop.
+The US v.
+Wilson ruling (Case No. 23-30777) clarifies that exercising the Second Amendment right to carry a firearm does not, by itself, create reasonable suspicion for a police stop or frisk.
+This prevents profiling based on firearm possession.

-What legal standard is required for a police stop involving a firearm?
+What legal standard is required for a police stop?

 Related News